storageos/deploy/k8s/examples/kubevirt/README.md

 cdi-uploadproxy-97fbbfcbf-6f9xs   1/1     Running   0          1m
 ```

-Now that CDI and Kubevirt are running `VirtualMachines` can be created.
-As the
+Now that CDI and Kubevirt are running, VMs can be created.
+In this example VMs
+running [Cirros](https://launchpad.net/cirros/), a small and lightweight OS,
-vm-cirros.yaml manifest creates a `VirtualMachine` that uses a `DataVolume`, CDI
+will be created.
+The vm-cirros.yaml manifest creates a `VirtualMachine` that
-will create a StorageOS backed PVC and download the image that the
+uses a DataVolume.
+This means that CDI will create a StorageOS backed PVC and
-`VirtualMachineInstance` (VMI) will boot from onto the PVC.
+download the image that the `VirtualMachineInstance` (VMI) will boot from onto
+the PVC.

 ```bash
 $ kubectl create -f ./vm-cirros.yaml